Norton Commando Timing Cover Removal and Installation

 If the cover doesn't come off, make sure you removed all 12 bolts.
 Sometimes, the gasket sticks to the crankcase, so you may need to work it free.
 Try a little gentile persuasion with a gasket scraper and plastic mallet.

 Inside the cover is casting number 06-1072.
 This is not the part number.
-The part-number is 06-6161.
+The part number is 06-6161.

 Polishing The Cover

-To me, this was the fun part!
+This was the fun part!

 First, a few deep grooves were filed out, then cover was completely sanded with 80 grit Emory cloth.